-- As in all radio circuit, you have to follow PCB design rules.
+- As in all radio circuits, you have to follow PCB design rules.
 That is to choose a good and quality Printed Circuit Board (PCB).

-- Your circuit track must be free from stray capacitance as u keep all components pins short as possible.
+- Your circuit track must be free from stray capacitance as u keep all component pins short as possible.

 - You can supply this circuit with a range of DC voltages from as little as 6v to a maximum of 12V.

 - L1 and L2 are on the same core close to each other.
-L1 is 3 turns of 1mm enameled copper wire on a 10mm diameter plastic core.
-L2 is 2 turns of 1 mm enameled copper wire.
+L1 is 3 turns of 1mm enamelled copper wire on a 10mm diameter plastic core.
+L2 is 2 turns of 1 mm enamelled copper wire.

 - You can vary the frequency from 88 to 108 by adjusting the trim-pot capacitor (C9).